Core#

 Computes the sum of a list of ReplicableValue using

-, handling duplicates.
-Duplicates are removed:same_value + other_value + same_value + same_value
+__add__(), handling duplicates.
+Duplicates are removed:same_value + other_value + same_value + same_valuebecomesother_value + 3 * same_value.- Parameters:

 values (List[ReplicableValue]) – The list to sum.